ministryofjustice/analytics-platform-training-resources/videos/what-is-ap/script.md

 ![](moj_logo.png)

-(pause: 3)

-This short video introduces the Ministry of Justice's Analytical Platform.

 (pause: 1)

-The Analytical Platform is a suite of browser based tools for ingesting, storing, analysing and presenting data.
+The Ministry of Justice's Analytical Platform is a suite of browser based tools for ingesting, storing, analysing and presenting data.
 As an analyst, this is the tool you'll use most often.

 (pause: 1)